n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.nasa.md

 # NASA

-The NASA node allows you to automate work in NASA, and integrate NASA with other applications. n8n has built-in support for a wide range of NASA features, including retrieving earth assets, earth imagery, feeds, and looking up asteroids.
+The NASA node allows you to automate work in NASA, and integrate NASA with other applications. n8n has built-in support for a wide range of NASA features, including retrieving imagery and data.

 On this page, you'll find a list of operations the NASA node supports and links to more resources.